The Golden Arrow (1962 film)

 The Golden Arrow (L'Arciere delle Mille e Una Notte) is a 1962 Italian peplum film directed by Antonio Margheriti.

 Synopsis

 Damascus is governed by the fierce tyrant Baktiar, who will be forced to give up his throne once his daughter Jamila is married.
 As Jamila falls in love with the mysterious Hassan, Baktiar will try in every way to prevent their marriage.
+Hassan and Jamila eventually end up kissing on a flying carpet.